 - (5) Lots with moisture contents not within -2.0 or +4.0 percentage points of the target moisture content for the control strip shall receive contractor performed and documented corrective action, including additional density testing, at no additional cost to the department. - (6) Density tests completed subsequent to any corrective action will replace previous field density test results for that lot.
-Continue corrective actions until 93.0% of target density is achieved or an alternate compaction acceptance criteria is met according to this section.
+Continue corrective actions until 93.0% of target density is achieved or an alternate compaction acceptance criteria is met in accordance with this section.

-- (1) The department will measure QMP Mill and Relay Compaction and QMP Pulverize and Relay Compaction by the square yard, acceptably completed. - (2) The measured square yard of QMP Mill and Relay Compaction and QMP Pulverize and Relay Compaction equals the square yard of Mill and Relay and/or Pulverize and Relay acceptably completed; regardless of material location, density testing eligibility, or number of lifts with which it is completed.
+- (1) The department will measure QMP Mill and Relay Compaction by the square yard, acceptably completed. - (2) The measured square yard of QMP Mill and Relay Compaction equals the square yard of Mill and Relay acceptably completed; regardless of material location, density testing eligibility, or number of lifts with which it is completed.